 Peneda-Gerês National Park, Portugal

 Going to the Iberian Peninsula, we encounter Peneda-Gerês National Park, Portugal’s only national park.
-Peneda-Gerês is spanning over 700 square kilometers of rugged mountains, green forests and clear rivers.
+Peneda-Gerês is spanning over 700 square kilometers of rugged mountains, green forests, and clear rivers.
 The Peneda-Gerês region is a haven for wildlife and nature lovers alike.
 Here, visitors can explore ancient villages, hike beautiful trails, and encounter wildlife such as Iberian wolves, wild horses, and golden eagles.
 Conservation efforts in Peneda-Gerês focus on preserving the park’s biodiversity while promoting sustainable tourism practices that benefit local communities and ecosystems.

 Pyrenees National Park, France/Spain

 Now, let’s focus on the Pyrenees National Park, which is a protected area that stretches across the border of France and Spain.
 Covering more than 460 square kilometers of rough mountains.
-From lush valleys, to untouched forests, this park is a hub of diverse wildlife.
-Visitors to the Pyrenees can hike through ancient beech forests, spot rare wildlife such as Pyrenean chamois and lammergeiers.
+From lush valleys to untouched forests, this park is a hub of diverse wildlife.
+Visitors to the Pyrenees can hike through ancient beech forests, and spot rare wildlife such as Pyrenean chamois and lammergeiers.
 So they can immerse themselves in the rich cultural heritage of the region.
 Conservation in the Pyrenees aims to protect the park’s special ecosystems and encourage sustainable tourism.
 These efforts aim to benefit nature and local communities.

 Cairngorms National Park, Scotland, UK